 The Company utilizes SPEs for its asset-backed securitizations and these SPEs are considered VIEs, which are required to be consolidated by their primary beneficiary.
 The Company is considered to be the primary beneficiary of these SPEs due to (i) the power to direct the activities of the SPEs that most significantly impact the SPEs' economic performance through the Company's role as servicer, and (ii) the obligation to absorb losses or the right to receive residual returns that could potentially be significant to the SPEs through the subordinated certificates and residual interest retained.
-The debt securities issued by the SPEs to third-party investors along with the assets of the SPEs are included in the Company's consolidated financial statements.
+The secured debt issued by the SPEs to third-party investors along with the assets of the SPEs are included in the Company's consolidated financial statements.

-During the fiscal years ended March 31, 2024 and 2023, the Company issued notes through asset-backed securitizations, which were accounted for as secured financing transactions totaling \$7.4 billion and \$2.9 billion, respectively.
-The notes were secured by assets with an initial balance of \$8.0 billion and \$3.1 billion, for the fiscal years ended March 31, 2024 and 2023, respectively.
+During the fiscal years ended March 31, 2025 and 2024, the Company issued secured debt through asset-backed securitizations, which were accounted for as secured financing transactions totaling \$9.6 billion and \$7.4 billion, respectively.
+The secured debt were secured by assets with an initial balance of \$10.5 billion and \$8.0 billion, for the fiscal years ended March 31, 2025 and 2024, respectively.

 The table below presents the carrying amounts of assets and liabilities of consolidated SPEs as they are reported in the Company's consolidated balance sheets.
 All amounts exclude intercompany balances, which have been eliminated upon consolidation.
-Investors in notes issued by a SPE only have recourse to the assets of such SPE and do not have recourse to the assets of AHFC, HCFI, or its other subsidiaries or to other SPEs.
-The assets of SPEs are the only source of funds for repayment on the notes.
-There were no outstanding operating lease securitizations as of March 31, 2024.
+Investors in secured debt issued by a SPE only have recourse to the assets of such SPE and do not have recourse to the assets of AHFC, HCFI, or its other subsidiaries or to other SPEs.
+The assets of SPEs are the only source of funds for repayment on the secured debt.

-Ma rch 31, 2024
+Ma rch 31, 2025

+Assets Liabilities

+(U.S. dollars in millio

+Se ecuritized assets estricted cash (1) Other Sec ured debt Other

+Retail loan securitizations \$ 12,969 \$ 715 \$ 40 \$ 12,384 \$ 22

+March 31, 2024

 Assets Liab ilitie es

-(U.S S. do ollars in milli ons)
+(U. S. do llars in milli ons)

-Se curitized assets 1 Restricted cash (1) Other Sec ured debt Other
+Securitized assets Restricted cash (1) Other Secured debt Other

 Retail loan securitizations \$ 9,796 \$ 715 \$ 25 \$ 9,351 \$ 17

-Ma arch 31, 2023

-Assets IVIA 11011 51, 2025 Liab ilitie es

-(U.S S. do ollars in milli ons)

-Se curitized assets 1 Restricted cash (1) Other Sec ured debt Other

-Retail loan securitizations \$ 7,216 \$ 419 \$ 12 \$ 6,844 \$ 6

-Operating lease securitizations 168 1 1 83 1

-Total \$ 7,384 \$ 420 \$ 13 \$ 6,927 \$ 7